 No more blind believing. - Yogananda, Ak 456]

 Buddha goes against follies of blind belief in the Kalama Sutta.
 To become a victim of past lives you merely hear of, could later prove foolish.
-So is blind belief in essential karma-rebirth-teachings, for that matter, especially if they are right in their marrow or essence, even though some details might seem somewhat questionable to you when it comes to cause and effect and the relative weight of the crimes.
+So is blind belief in essential karma-rebirth-teachings, for that matter, especially if they are not perfectly right in their marrow or essence.
+It could also get very problematic if details look questionable to you, and cause and effect and the relative weight of the crimes tend to be out of step, somehow.
 "Doing time" is through embodiments, the Manu Samhita tells.
 A wise advice is to make good use of being born as a human.
-The Buddhist Middle Path serves that end, meditating well - skill, aplomb and doing good might help too, for one or more reasons.
+That boils in part down to try not to waste your time, learn to meditate, and to use fair opportunities well too.
+The Buddhist Middle Path serves such wide ends.
+Yes, meditating well may help a lot, and so could skill, aplomb and doing good too, for some reasons or others.

 Do lots of good if you have believed stupidly and acted badly (that is, if you have broken moral basics): it is in some of the expiation teachings of Manu, and is a general teaching of Buddha on building good karma too.

-As for beliefs in Yogananda's asserted, former lives as a vicious, murderous desert marauder and the mutilating, greedy William the Conqueror (Psy 111-12), he has left us no valid proof.
-And that is the point, and gullibility is the problem.
+As for beliefs in Yogananda's asserted, former lives as a vicious, murderous desert marauder and the mutilating, greedy William the Conqueror (Psy 111-12), you don't have to believe that - on Yogananda's word against blind believing - for he has leftno valid proof.
+And that is the point, and great gullibility is a recurrent problem.
 That he shivered when he told he had been a vicious, murderous desert robber in a previous life, is not as important to handle as the lack of valid proof of that previous life.
 [Psy 112]

 In cases where someone claims to have been this and that person formerly, there is an alterative to goof belief.
 It is keeping the claims at bay, in suspense, not settling for any faith in the matter at all.
 For "Twin fools: one doubts nothing, the other everything."
 We have neither solid proof or disproof.
 There is one more principle: For grown-ups, the burden of proof rests on the claimant, in this case Yogananda.
 But he left no valid proofs of anything there.